Young1906/Young1906.github.io/content/posts/heat.md

 *Physics-Informed Machine Learning* (PIML) is an exciting subfield of Machine Learning that aims to incorporate physical laws and/or constraints into statistical machine learning.
 The representations of the laws and constraints can be categorized into three groups (with  decreasing strength of inductive bias):

 - Partial differential equations (PDE)
-- Symmetry: translatation, rotation invariant.
+- Symmetry: translation, rotation invariant.
 - And intuitive physical constraints.

 The PINN method incorporates PDE into the learning problem by adding PDE as a regularization term into the machine learning loss term.